Brickwork

 Once the the foundation was dry, we were ready to start making the legs and the counter.

-After the upper level was done, we waited for a warmish December day to add the fire bricks that should make the grill ready to be used next spring!
+After the upper level was done, we waited for a warmish December day in late 2023 to add the fire bricks that should make the grill ready to be used next spring!